Nymph: Sleeping nymph

 A motif that entered European art during the Renaissance was the idea of a statue of a nymph sleeping in a grotto or spring.
 This motif supposedly came from an Italian report of a Roman sculpture of a nymph at a fountain above the River Danube.
 The report, and an accompanying poem supposedly on the fountain describing the sleeping nymph, are now generally concluded to be a fifteenth-century forgery, but the motif proved influential among artists and landscape gardeners for several centuries after, with copies seen at neoclassical gardens such as the grotto at Stourhead.

 List

 All the names for various classes of nymphs have plural feminine adjectives, most agreeing with the substantive numbers and groups of nymphai.
 There is no single adopted classification that could be seen as canonical and exhaustive.
 Some classes of nymphs tend to overlap, which complicates the task of precise classification. e.g. dryads and hamadryads as nymphs of trees generally, meliai as nymphs of ash trees.
+According to classicist Robin Hard, these terms "were hardly proper names at all, but feminine adjectives that could be assigned to the noun nymphē at will", adding that "[n]o orthodox or exhaustive classification of such beings was ever attempted, and ancient authors were often careless or arbitrary in the application of such titles".